-- 2.4.3.20 Bed rock geology increases in age towards the coast from Cretaceous to Permo-Triassic (Andrews et al., 1990).
-Quaternary deposits are between 5 and 20m thick (BGS, 2020). - 2.4.3.21 Surficial sediments along the Caledonia OECC are characterised mainly by sands and gravels close to the Caledonia OWF, with the mud content of sediments increasing towards the shore, as shown in Figure 2-3 (BGS, 2020).
-Sediments generally become progressively finer as water depth increases, with isolated patches of coarser sediment associated with bathymetric highs (BGS, 2020).
-On average, geophysical survey showed 18.5% of fines, 78% of sands and 3.5% of gravel (see details in Volume 7B, Appendix 2-1: Marine and Coastal Processes Baseline Technical Report). - 2.4.3.22 Water depth across the Caledonia OECC vary up to 109m LAT in the southeast, approximately 10km from shore, with an average gradient of less than 1°.
-There are north to south orientated ridges of bedrock with localised gradients up to 70° are found in the south of the Caledonia OWF.
-In the central part of the Caledonia OECC, east to west orientated trenches are interpreted as furrows, with measured depths of less than 1m below the surrounding seabed and gradients up to 5° on the flanks (see Volume 7B, Appendix 4-2: Environmental Baseline Report (Offshore Export Cable Corridor)). - 2.4.3.23 The geology at the Landfall Site is comprised of sedimentary Devonian Old Red Sandstone and metamorphic Precambrian Dalradian successions (Holmes et al., 2004). - 2.4.3.24 The Landfall Site, located at Stake Ness, exhibits isolated pocket beaches constrained by rocky headlands, with coastal areas characterized by plateaulike terrain, cliffs ranging from 30 to 90m high, rocky platforms, and occasional deep ravines (Barne et al., 1996; Ramsay and Brampton, 2000).
+- 2.4.3.19 Bed rock geology increases in age towards the coast from Cretaceous to Permo-Triassic (Andrews et al., 1990).
+Quaternary deposits are between 5m and 20m thick (BGS, 2020). - 2.4.3.20 Surficial sediments along the Caledonia North OECC are characterised mainly by sands and gravels close to the Caledonia North Site, with the mud content of sediments increasing towards the shore, as shown in Figure 2-3 (BGS, 2020).
+Sediments generally become progressively finer as water depth increases, with isolated patches of coarser sediment associated with bathymetric highs (BGS, 2020). - 2.4.3.21 Water depth across the Caledonia North OECC vary up to 109m LAT in the southeast, approximately 10km from shore, with an average gradient of less than 1 degree (°).
+There are north to south orientated ridges of bedrock with localised gradients up to 70° found in the south of the Caledonia North Site.
+In the central part of the Caledonia North OECC, east to west orientated trenches are interpreted as furrows, with measured depths of less than 1m below the surrounding seabed and gradients up to 5° on the flanks (see Volume 7B, Appendix 4-2: Environmental Baseline Report (Offshore Export Cable Corridor)). - 2.4.3.22 The geology at the Landfall Site is comprised of sedimentary Devonian Old Red Sandstone and metamorphic Precambrian Dalradian successions (Holmes et al., 2004). - 2.4.3.23 The Landfall Site, situated located at Stake Ness, exhibits isolated pocket beaches constrained by rocky headlands, with coastal areas characterized by plateau-like terrain, cliffs ranging from 30 to 90m high, rocky platforms, and occasional deep ravines (Barne et al., 1996; Ramsay and Brampton, 2000; see Figure 2-3).